ShopTeckStudio/shoptechstudio-labs/docker/monitoring/README.md

 This folder contains a Docker-based monitoring stack used to observe system health and container performance within a homelab environment.

 The stack is designed to be modular, lightweight, and easy to rebuild.
-All services are defined in a single `docker-compose.yml` file, while individual service configuration files live in their respective subfolders.
+All services are defined in a single `docker-compose.yml` file, while only required runtime configuration files live in service-specific subfolders.

 At a high level, this stack focuses on:
 - Server resource monitoring (CPU, memory, disk, network)